uktrade/peoplefinder/README.md

 Heroku provides [Bonsai Elasticsearch](https://devcenter.heroku.com/articles/bonsai) as an add-on.

-You can install a development version from [Elasticsearch 1.7.3 downloads](https://www.elastic.co/downloads/past-releases/elasticsearch-1-7-3) or with a package manager. e.g. `brew install elasticsearch17`.
+~~You can install a development version from [Elasticsearch 1.7.3 downloads](https://www.elastic.co/downloads/past-releases/elasticsearch-1-7-3) or with a package manager. e.g. `brew install elasticsearch17`.~~

+**Note**: With the current codebase (5 Nov 2018), People Finder works well with Elasticsearch 5.6.
+The 1.x/2.x branches are not working properly, neither is the 6.x branch.

 Elasticsearch requires [jdk version 7 or greater](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).